willkelly/shupernova/README.md

     $ cat bashrc_sample >> ~/.bashrc

 ### Configuration

+Enabling encryption: Uncomment the gpg related lines in bashrc_sample.

 For *supernova* to work properly, each environment must be defined in `~/.supernova` (in your user's home directory).
 The data in the file is exactly the same as the environment variables which you would normally use when running *nova*.
 You can copy/paste from your novarc files directly into configuration sections within `~/.supernova`.